Parents leaning over crib and looking down at newborn laying in diaper

 wet newborn with towel over her head draped over mom's shoulder in bathroom at home

-Practical Tips for a Smooth Session
+Practical Tips for a Smooth Newborn Session

 A little preparation can help your session feel effortless: